-The symposium aims to bring the rapidly expanding field of critical heritage into productive dialogue with emerging trends in the posthumanities.
+The symposium aimed to bring the rapidly expanding field of critical heritage into productive dialogue with emerging trends in the posthumanities.

 Thinking through our current social and ecological malaise demands a constant shifting between different scales and different temporalities, always alert to the historical, cultural, and political embeddedness of our particular worldview.
 The Anthropocene locates the individual body as the nexus of planetary wide phenomena.
 Urbanisation, deforestation, and global warming bring corporations into conflict not just with marginalised communities, but with vast topographies (rivers, mountains, deserts).
 Your ephemeral digital avatar is rooted in poisonous earthly extractions.
 The networks and fault lines of late capitalism are oblivious to human exceptionalism: data, genes, landscapes, objects, and minerals divest and intermix, spreading the human into the non-human and vice-versa.